nico-samuelson/rentcars/README.md

 ## About
-Mock Project Using Laravel for cars rental website
-## About
-Mock Project Using Laravel for cars rental website
+Mock Project Using Laravel for car rental website

 ## Installation
 type ```composer install``` to install all required dependencies